 The Interdisciplinary Studies Major is a special major designed by an individual student.
 Each interdisciplinary studies program is unique.
 An Interdisciplinary Studies program is not a random collection of courses.
 Instead, each Interdisciplinary Studies major is a carefully selected group of courses, all of which relate to a central theme.
 Because it cannot be too similar to an existing MNU major, all are interdisciplinary, drawing courses from two or more departments.
-Students must declare the Interdisciplinary Studies major no later than the first semester of their Junior year and must meet all degree requirements listed in the current Catalog for the Bachelor of Arts degree.
+Students should declare the Interdisciplinary Studies major no later than the first semester of their Junior year and must meet all degree requirements listed in the current Catalog for the Bachelor of Arts degree.

-The Interdisciplinary Studies major will consist of courses from at least two academic departments and should total a minimum of 48 hours; a minimum of 30 hours must be upperdivision courses.
+The Interdisciplinary Studies major will consist of courses from at least two academic departments and should total a minimum of 48 hours.
 In addition to the 48 required hours, the INST 4903 Senior Study is required during the final 30 hours before graduation.

 INST 4903 Senior Study.
 This capstone course gives the interdisciplinary studies major the opportunity to apply expertise learned in the major and encourages the student to become more actively involved in the major.
 A significant research paper or project is approved and supervised by faculty sponsors represented in the major.
-Students are asked to orally present the findings of their research.
+Students are asked to publically present the findings of their research.
+A senior comprehensive examination may be required by one or more of the content areas.